-5. On the Maintenance Options page, select one or more maintenance tasks you want to perform prior to archiving, and then click [Next].
+- 6. On the Maintenance Options page, select one or more maintenance tasks you want to perform prior to archiving, and then click [Next]. - 7.
+If you selected the Combine both accounting and payroll in a single archive checkbox, the wizard displays the Payroll Options page.

-6. On the Archive Data page: